pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

 Although mathematically `0.3 - 0.2` *should* equal `0.1`, the result is just slightly off, causing the equality check to return `False`.

 > **Note:** When comparing floating-point numbers, you should avoid exact equality checks.
-> Instead, use an **approximate comparison**—checking whether the numbers are "close enough" within a small tolerance. `np.is_close` does exactly that.
+> Instead, use an **approximate comparison**, checking whether the numbers are "close enough" within a small tolerance. `np.is_close` does exactly that.

 ## How are numbers represented in floating point?